faushine/faushine.github.io/_posts/2019-06-06-07-separate compilation.md

 - separate compilation implicates using the "-c" flag when compiling an implementation file (.cc) to create the corresponding object file (.o) and then linking all .o files together to create the executable.

--> recompile only what changed, then relink everything.
+    &rarr; recompile only what changed, then relink everything.

 - in order to automate this, need to find a way to figure out dependencies and what changed